FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_server.md

 ### Define a default flow model for a partner (IDF)

 This section describes how to specify a default flow model identifier (IDF) to use if a client does not provide a flow name.
-In {{< TransferCFT/transfercftname  >}}, this is the CFTPART default IDF.
+In Transfer CFT{{< TransferCFT/transfercftname  >}}, this is the CFTPART default IDF.

 ```
 CFTPART id=partner,IDF=<default_model_for_this_partner>,…
 ```

-If the remote path is absolute (root directory), {{< TransferCFT/transfercftname  >}} uses the root directory as the IDF.
-In this example, `flow01 `corresponds to the IDF for this partner.
+If the remote path is absolute (root directory), Transfer CFT{{< TransferCFT/transfercftname  >}} uses the root directory as the IDF.
+In this example, flow01 corresponds to the IDF for this partner.

 ```
 put LocalFile01.txt /flow01/RemoteFile01.txt